-Monarch River Academy was in its first year as a school during the 2019-20 school year.
-Because the 2020 Dashboard was suspended, Monarch River does not have Dashboard indicators to report.
-Locally collected assessment data shows that MRA's rate of performance for both English Language Arts and Mathematics remains an area of need.
-During the 2021-22 school year, MRA has assessed all students in grades TK-12 with the STAR 360 benchmark assessment.
-According to the Fall administration where 82% of students participated in the Reading diagnostic, 42% of students were at or above benchmark according to grade level criterion.
-Of the 91% of students who were assessed in the Winter, 48% of students were at or above benchmark.
-According to the Fall administration where 97% of students participated in the Mathematics diagnostic, 35% of students were at or above benchmark.
-Of the 100% of students who were assessed in the Winter, 37% of students were at or above benchmark.
-MRA will take the following steps: to improve the academic achievement of students:
+Throughout the 2021-22 school year, YVC has maintained attendance rates at 95% or higher.
+Beginning one week after school started we began assessing all students in grades TK-12 with the STAR 360 benchmark assessment.
+According to the Fall administration where 86% of students participated in the Reading diagnostic, 43% of students were at or above benchmark according to grade level criterion.
+Of the 91% of students who were assessed in the Winter, 47% of students were at or above benchmark.
+According to the Fall administration where 97% of students participated in the Mathematics diagnostic, 36% of students were at or above benchmark according to grade level criterion.
+Of the 96% of students who were assessed in the Winter, 39% of students were at or above benchmark.

+YVC will take the following steps: to improve the academic achievement of students:

-- 1) Implement a comprehensive Multi-Tiered System of Support (MTSS) Program, including Tier 2 and Tier 3 intervention and SEL supports in order to increase literacy rates, academic achievement on state and local assessments, and increase English learner progress towards English proficiency and emotional well-being. - 2) Provide school-wide professional development for staff and learning coaches to ensure that ensure evidence-based practices are being used in daily instruction. - 3) Continue to provide additional staff members to support the academic achievement of struggling students; including intervention teachers, instructional paraprofessionals, and paraprofessionals to support students with special needs as well as increase the virtual academy courses for all students including Title 1 students. - 4) Implement a robust Parent University program designed to engage parents as partners in the academic and social-emotional development and progress of their students through modeling and support in our enrichment academies which will be school-wide.
+- 1) Implement a comprehensive Multi-Tiered System of Support (MTSS) Program, including Tier 2 intervention and supports in order to increase literacy rates, academic achievement on state and local assessments, and increase English learner progress towards English proficiency. - 2) Provide professional development for staff and learning coaches to ensure that ensure evidence-based practices are being used in daily instruction. - 3) Continue to provide additional staff members to support the academic achievement of struggling students; including intervention teachers, instructional paraprofessionals, and paraprofessionals to support students with special needs. - 4) Implement a robust Parent University program designed to engage parents as partners in the academic and social-emotional development and progress of their students.